ha0ye/notes/NCSU-02-general-session.md

 ### 2. This position will involve a breadth and diversity of technology and research subjects.
 Please give us some examples from your past experience where you have had to work across several different subject areas or disciplines.

+I teach broadly across disciplines and computing comfort levels:
+* Carpentries instructor and instructor trainer
+  - have taught computing across domains (social sciences, libraries, STEM)
+* reproducibility has many facets, and can engage in different ways
+  - replication of pre-clinical studies can be motivating from a cost-effectiveness perspective
+  - issues with meeting data or reporting standards can motivate for research integrity
+  - data sharing, secondary analysis, writing software can motivate from wanting to be part of a broader community
+  - research degrees of freedom and documentation can motivate from wanting to be rigorous and precise
+* guest instruction for biomedical engineering, latin american studies, college of medicine, genomics, office of research
+* IMLS-funded open grants research project is inherently seeking perspectives from different research fields and stakeholders from different sectors (administrators, researchers, educators, students, funders, technologists, etc.)

+active listening is important to understand individual needs, and what they are asking
+  - sometimes terminology can differ
+  - sometimes different fields have specific norms about practices like data sharing, or open access

 ### 3. Please tell us about a project in which you had to bridge the gap between technical and non-technical roles.
 What strategies did you use to communicate effectively with people with different levels of technical expertise?
 What challenges did you face?